FreyGeospatial/AdvancedSQL/README.md

 # AdvancedSQL
 Here, I will examine intermediate and advanced sql functions, usually using Python as an intermediary between myself and the database.
+Databases I will be using will mostly be:
+- Postgres (and maybe PostGIS)
+- SQL Server

 ### Reusable code and tips: